mui/material-ui/docs/pages/blog/2023-mui-values.md

 We also started striking out anything that could not clearly be expressed _as an action._

-It's what Simon Sinek was talking about when he said, “[Honesty is not a value.](https://www.youtube.com/watch?v=IQuYzXWXDqI)” If there was not a clear and natural way to transform something into an action or provide examples of how it would be lived in our specific workplace, it was out. 🙅
+It's [what Simon Sinek was talking about](https://www.youtube.com/watch?v=IQuYzXWXDqI) when he said "honesty is not a value."
+If there was not a clear and natural way to transform something into an action or provide examples of how it would be lived in our specific workplace, it was out. 🙅

 Success!